Nick R. Smith

 CV

-Over the past decade, Smith’s work has focused on peri-urban China, where he has conducted extensive research on the development and planning of village communities.
-His recently published book, entitled The End of the Village: Planning the Urbanization of Rural China, investigates an epochal shift in Chinese urban policy that aims for the near-total urbanization of China’s territory and population.
+China’s urban–rural relations and the urbanization of its villages has been one of Smith’s primary research interests.
+His first book, entitled The End of the Village: Planning the Urbanization of Rural China (University of Minnesota, 2021), investigates an epochal shift in Chinese urban policy that aims for the near-total urbanization of China’s territory and population.
 For decades, social justice in rural China has been based on the nation's urban-rural divide and the egalitarian redistribution of rights and resources within each village.
 The new urbanization program promises to rewrite this social contract, uprooting existing village institutions and integrating rural people more tightly into state-led processes of urban transformation.
-However, the reshuffling of urban-rural relations also creates openings for village actors to contest the party-state’s hegemony.
-The book investigates these differing visions for the just ordering of Chinese society as they intersect in the urbanization of an experimental village in Chongqing.
+At the same time, the reshuffling of urban–rural relations also creates openings for village actors to contest the party-state’s hegemony.
+The End of the Village investigates these differing visions for the just ordering of Chinese society as they intersect in the urbanization of an experimental village in Chongqing.

-Smith is currently Assistant Professor of Architecture and Urban Studies at Barnard College, Columbia University.
+Smith is currently Assistant Professor of Architecture and Urban Studies at Barnard College, Columbia University, and a faculty affiliate at the Columbia University Weatherhead East Asian Institute.
 Prior to joining Barnard, he was a founding member of the Urban Studies faculty at Yale-NUS College in Singapore.
-At Barnard, he teaches a variety of courses in the Architecture Department and the Urban Studies Program, including Urban Elsewheres, Urbanizing China, and Key Debates in Urban Planning and Policy.
+At Barnard, he teaches a variety of courses in the Architecture Department and the Urban Studies Program, including The City, Urban Elsewheres, Urbanizing China, The Just City, The Global Urban Research Lab, and Urban Revolution.

 Smith received his A.B.
 (East Asian Studies), A.M.
 (Architecture), and Ph.D.
 (Urban Planning) from Harvard University.
 He has also held visiting positions at Oxford University (Oxford China Centre), Chongqing University (Faculty of Architecture and Urban Planning), and Renmin University (History).
-Smith’s work has been supported by the National Science Foundation (USA), the Fulbright Scholarship, the Wenner-Gren Foundation, the Kaifeng Foundation, the Fairbank Center for Chinese Studies, the Ministry of Education (PRC), and the Ministry of Science and Technology (PRC).
-In 2011 and 2012, Smith served as Secretary of the International Association for China Planning.
-He is a member of the Advisory Board of the Urban China Research Network and serves on the editorial boards of Transactions in Planning and Urban Research and Dialogues in Urban Research.
+Smith’s work has been supported by the National Science Foundation, the Fulbright Scholarship, and the Wenner-Gren Foundation.
+In 2011 and 2012, Smith served as Secretary of the International Association for China Planning, and from 2023 to 2025 he was a PIP Fellow at the National Committee on US–China Relations.
+He serves as a member of the Advisory Board of the Urban China Research Network and sits on the editorial boards of Dialogues in Urban Research, Transactions in Planning and Urban Research, and the China City Planning Review.

 Publications